Leaves of Absence - UTDBP3054

 Supervisor, Department Head, and Vice President or Dean Responsibilities

-Supervisor: The supervisor is responsible for approving a request for leave due to a death in an employee's family or attendance of a coworker's funeral and verifying that the employee has accurately recorded all emergency and funeral leave use.
+Supervisor: The supervisor is responsible for approving a request for leave due to a death in an employee's family or attendance at a coworker's funeral and verifying that the employee has accurately recorded all emergency and funeral leave use.
 For leave requests due to natural disasters or other reasons, including for the death of an individual not defined as a member of the employee's family, the supervisor shall review the request, and if recommended for approval, shall submit the request to the department head.

 Department Head: For leave requests for the death of an individual not defined as a member of the employee's family, the department head is responsible for approving the request.
 For leave requests due to natural disasters or other reasons, the department head shall review the request, and if recommended for approval, shall submit the request to the respective Vice President or Dean.
-Vice President or Dean: For leave requests due to natural disasters or other reasons, the Vice President or Dean shall review the request, and if recommended for approval, shall submit the request to the Assistant Vice President for Human Resources, who is responsible for making a determination if granting leave is appropriate for the specific situation in conjunction with university practices.
+Vice President or Dean: For leave requests due to natural disasters or other reasons, the Vice President or Dean shall review the request, and if recommended for approval, shall submit the request to the Associate Vice President for Human Resources, who is responsible for making a determination if granting leave is appropriate for the specific situation in conjunction with university practices.

-Jury Duty or Court Appearance
+B. Jury Duty or Court Appearance

 Any employee summoned to perform jury duty or subpoenaed to serve as a witness in a court or administrative proceeding to which he or she is not a party shall be excused from work.
 No deduction shall be made from the salary or wages of any University employee who is called for jury service; nor shall the employee be required to account to the University for any fee or compensation received for jury service.
 Employees are expected to work, if reasonably possible, the time when not actually in a court or administrative proceeding in connection with such service.